Riders on horseback in Nepal

 Health

-Visit your health professional at least 4 to 6 weeks before your trip to check whether you need any vaccinations or other preventive measures.
+Visit your health professional at least 4 to 6 weeks before your trip to check what vaccines and medication you may need.

 Medical treatment is expensive at western travellers’ clinics in Nepal.
 Healthcare is poor in most places outside the Kathmandu Valley and Pokhara.
 It may be difficult to get rapid helicopter evacuation if you fall ill or suffer a serious accident in a remote area of the country.
 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad, repatriation and evacuation by helicopter (presently costing between £1,000 and £2,000 per flying hour).